GeneralYouri/disease-spread/README.md

 ### Must Have
 - Add a way to compare and prove exponential growth factors across models.
-Perhaps by calculating the R value?
+Perhaps by calculating the R value? `matplotlib.pyplot.twiny`
 - Add more Model types to support these features:
   - Superspreader: A variant Infected cell with a larger neighborhood.
   - Supershedder: A variant Infected cell with a higher Infection rate beta.